cab0323/4620Databse_SQL/README.md

-# ancient-history-room
+# 4620Database_SQL

-This is the ancient history room.
-Part of the museum created as a team in cpsc 4110.
+This is the the database in pure SQL.